Powerful nor’easter slams East Coast bringing heavy snow and strong winds to millions

 Beach erosion, localized flooding and property damage are all possible in these areas with the storm and high tides.

-However, there is one silver living to this winter storm: The storm system remained easterly, meaning less heavy snow and weather-related snarls for states west of Interstate 95.
+However, there is one silver lining to this winter storm: The storm system remained easterly, meaning less heavy snow and weather-related snarls for states west of Interstate 95.

 The storm system is expected to move out of New York City by the afternoon and from Boston by the evening.

-ABC News’ Daniel Peck, Hilda Estevez and Ahmad Hemingway contributed to this report.
+ABC News' Victoria Arancio, Daniel Peck, Hilda Estevez and Ahmad Hemingway contributed to this report.